abidalfrz/fp-clubdev-AI/README.md

 # Final Project Club Development AI FTEIC

 This repository contains my final project for club development AI FTEIC.
-In this project, I built a natural language processing project focused on classify news articles as hoax or real to address the increasing spread of misinformation in digital media US based on linguistic and contextual features.
+In this project, I built a natural language processing project focused on `classify news articles as hoax or real to address the increasing spread of misinformation in digital media US based on linguistic and contextual features`.

 ---